Large Scale Robotic Material Handling: Learning, Planning, and Control: Method

 The waypoint-following controller is trained for two concurrent objectives: \textit{i)} controlling the joints so that the gripper tracks a sequence of waypoints, and \textit{ii)} minimizing gripper oscillations both during motion and upon reaching the final waypoint.
 The second objective is essential for safe machine operation and to ensure a smooth transition to the subsequent grasping phase.

 Each training episode lasts \SI{15}{\second} and involves navigating through five randomly sampled waypoints, provided to the policy in a receding horizon fashion with a horizon length of three.
-The policy is trained to satisfy a tube-shaped position constraint, as illustrated in \cref{fig:waypoint_sim}.
-By constraining the gripper’s motion within these cylinders, the policy is trained to follow the shortest paths between waypoints maintaining a defined margin of error, thereby enhancing safety during operation.
-By adjusting the radius of the tubes, policies can be trained to exhibit varying trade-offs between speed and safety.
-Upon reaching the final waypoint, the controller must minimize overshoot and residual motion, and stabilize the gripper with minimal end-effector position error.
+The policy is trained to satisfy a tube-shaped position constraint.
+As illustrated in \cref{fig:waypoint_sim}, a cylindrical volume of radius \(r_{\text{tube}}\) connects each waypoint pair, and the gripper’s motion is limited within this region.
+This encourages shortest-path behavior while maintaining a user-defined safety margin, thereby enhancing predictability during operation.
+Upon reaching the final waypoint, the controller must additionally minimize overshoot and residual motion, and stabilize the gripper with minimal end-effector position error.
+By tuning \(r_{\text{tube}}\), policies can be trained to exhibit varying trade-offs between speed and safety.
+Although the radius could be provided as a time-varying input, for simplicity we instead train multiple policies with fixed \(r_{\text{tube}}\) and switch between them based on task requirements.

 \paragraph{Actions and Observations} The waypoint-following policy is an \ac{MLP} of the form:

 where

 By integrating the slew \ac{NN} model into the simulation, the policy is trained to output direct a slew joystick command $u_{\text{slew}}$.
 It is constrained to $[-85, 85]\%$ of the actuation range to align with the data distribution from real operators used in training, and thus to generate accurate dynamics in simulation.
 For the arm joints, the velocity references $\dot{q}^{\text{~ref}}_{\text{~boom}}$ and $\dot{q}^{\text{~ref}}_{\text{~stick}}$ are clipped to $[-0.2, 0.2]$~\si{\radian\per\second}.